Janet Corrente, LPC CEO/Founder

 Janet Corrente is a bilingual (Spanish/English) speaking psychotherapist that comes from a long lifetime commitment of helping others become successful in their own lives.
 Janet has a background in Clinical Psychology & Counseling and is a licensed professional counselor in the states of NJ and PA.
 Graduating from Chestnut Hill College in 2012 with a degree in Clinical Psychology & Counseling, Misericordia University in 2010, where she received and Outstanding Achievement award in Psychology.
 Prior to that, while receiving an A.A.S in Human Services, she received acknowledgment for Outstanding Human Services award, as Summa Cum Laude.

 She enjoys the arts and is active in her art practices as well as being an avid nature enthusiast.
 With outside of the box thinking, breaking through known barriers, it is Janet’s goal to move in the direction of helping others help themselves.
 Joining together in the development of life satisfaction.
 Janet effectively communicates a vision and plans for success.
 She takes pride in presenting leadership in a team approach with communication and professional etiquette in the forefront.
 Janet believes in taking all those members involved in the healing process suggestions and/or recommendations while embracing everyone’s strengths, as this promotes growth.
 Janet has discovered a way to partner together with her interest in making the world a better place one day at a time by nurturing families, children, couples and individuals as they embrace positive growth, facilitating in community success as a whole.
-Janet has experience working in an Eclectic style; utilizing a Humanistic Model, Trauma Focus, Mindfulness & Focusing, DBT, Person Centered Approaches, Gestalt, Humanistic, Existential, CBT, etc. Together working on areas related to anger management, emotional intelligence training while utilizing the arts to manage grief loss, abandonment/neglect, supporting survivors of abuse, social skills coaching, managing peer pressure, bullying, depression, transitions and more.
+Janet has experience working in an Eclectic style; utilizing a Humanistic Model, Trauma Focus, Mindfulness & Focusing, DBT, Person Centered Approaches, Gestalt, Humanistic, Existential, CBT, etc. Together working on areas related to anger management, emotional intelligence training while utilizing the arts to manage grief loss, abandonment/neglect, supporting survivors of human trafficking, sexual, physical emotional, psychological abuses, social skills coaching, managing peer pressure, bullying, anxiety, depression, etc.

 Specializing in Anxiety Treatment, Depression, Relationships and Trauma Therapy